-1. Introduction
+Introduction

-Inductive reasoning is the process of using a set of examples to infer a general rule that both describes the relationships shared by those examples and allows us to predict future items in the set.
-For example, if a person were watching objects in a river and saw a stick, a rowboat, and a fencepost float past, he or she might induce the rule that "wooden things float."
+Inductive reasoning is the process of using a set of examples to infer a general rule which both describes the relationships shared by those examples and allows us to predict future items in the set.
+For example, if a person were watching objects in a river or lake and saw a stick, a wooden rowboat, and a telephone pole float past, they might induce the rule that "wooden things float".
 This rule both describes the relationship which linked those items (being wooden) and allows the person to predict future items which would also float (a wooden bookcase).
-Given even more examples-some non-wooden floating objects-he or she might infer the general rule that objects float when they displace a volume of water equal to their weight.
+Given even more examples-some nonwooden floating objects-they might infer the general rule that objects float when they displace a volume of water equal to their weight.